prakhar1989/csds-material/README.md

 This is an optional task.
 In this step, you will learn how to design schema given a dataset and execute join queries.

 Use WeatherDataset.csv file to create your own schema and add it to existing database as described below.
-You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' (weather and twitter dataset both have attribute "country_code" which can be used to get the desired result).
+You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' in the year 2013 (weather and twitter dataset both have attribute "country_code" which can be used to get the desired result).
 Complete the above task as follows: -

 1. Write a python script using the twitter protocol buffer data and the weather csv file
 2. Now, use sqlite for the above task: -